 By dave, August 22, 2011

-Whether you live on a self-sufficient homestead or an apartment in the city, you should consider keeping a bin of worms to turn your kitchen scraps into the best compost available.
+Whether you live on a self-sufficient homestead or in an apartment in the city, you should consider keeping a bin of worms to turn your kitchen scraps into the best compost available.
 Here's how to get started.

 Sheet mulching is a technique of laying organic material in layers on the ground to build up a raised bed of rich soil for your plants.
 Hugelkultur is an extension of this technique, where a gardener builds quite tall raised beds using logs and dead branches as the first layer in this bed.